Skip to content

 Cleaning The Post-motor & Pre-motor Filters

-2. Hold it over the trash can and press the release button to empty it.
-Press the door shut again to close it.
+2. Hold the dust cup over a trash bin and press the bottom release button to empty contents.

 Shabbir Alam